JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 >
 > ```j1ql
 > FIND User THAT CONTRIBUTES TO CodeRepo
-> FIND User that contributes CodeRepo
+> FIND User THAT CONTRIBUTES CodeRepo
 > ```

 **Reminder** J1QL keywords are not case sensitive.